 If you know, the date of ovulation is also quite useful.
 You can find a full guide to pinpointing ovulation here.

-Keep in mind that the egg survives on average 48 hours, and sperm is most viable within a 48-hour period.
-Sperm, however, can survive in the body for 5 or more days (studies differ on the subject).
+Keep in mind that the egg is most viable in the first 12 hours, and though unlikely, may survive up to 48 hours.
+Sperm is most viable within 48 hours, but can survive in the body for 5 or more days (studies differ on the subject).

 Let’s consider some scenarios with that then.